franklesniak/Repair-NTFSPermissions/README.md

 And if it still fails, it takes ownership via an alternative method and tries again.

 Additionally, my script handles long paths by first attempting a drive substitution (via subst.exe).
-If that fails for any reason, it uses a symbolic link instead.
+If that fails for any reason, it uses a symbolic link instead, and will try a DOS 8.3 path if the symbolic link still fails.
 When processing of a long path is completed, the script cleans up the drive substitution or symbolic link.

 ## Requirements

-The script requires PowerShell 2.0 or above - but it can be made to work on PowerShell 1.0 with some modifications (removal of comment-based help and parameters, and instead hard-coding the parameters to a variable assignment).
+The script requires PowerShell 2.0 or above - but it can be made to work on PowerShell 1.0 with some modifications (namely the removal of `[CmdletBinding()]`).

 The script must be run with administrative rights.
 Open PowerShell as an administrator, then run the script.